-This Management Proxy Circular ("Circular") is provided in relation to the solicitation of proxies by the management of Bombardier Inc. ("Bombardier" or the "Corporation") for use at the annual meeting of holders of Class A shares (multiple voting) ("Class A shares") and Class B shares (subordinate voting) ("Class B subordinate voting shares") of the Corporation which will be held virtually, via live webcast, on April 27, 2023, and at any adjournment thereof (the "Meeting").
-The record date for determination of shareholders entitled to receive notice and to vote at the Meeting is March 6, 2023 (the "Record Date").
-Unless otherwise indicated, the information provided in this Circular that relates to financial information is provided as at December 31, 2022, all other information is provided as at March 13, 2023, and all currency amounts are shown in U.S. dollars.
+This Management Proxy Circular ("Circular") is provided in relation to the solicitation of proxies by the management of Bombardier Inc. ("Bombardier" or the "Corporation" or "our" or "we") for use at the annual meeting of holders of Class A shares (multiple voting) ("Class A shares") and Class B shares (subordinate voting) ("Class B subordinate voting shares") of the Corporation which will be held virtually, via live webcast, on April 25, 2024, and at any adjournment thereof (the "Meeting").
+The record date for determination of shareholders entitled to receive notice and to vote at the Meeting is March 4, 2024 (the "Record Date").
+Unless otherwise indicated, the information provided in this Circular that relates to financial information is provided as at December 31, 2023, all other information is provided as at March 8, 2024, and all currency amounts are shown in U.S. dollars.

-We encourage you to read this Circular and our consolidated financial statements for the fiscal year ended December 31, 2022 and related management's discussion and analysis (the "2022 Financial Report", and together with the Circular, the "Meeting Materials"), to learn more about Bombardier.
+We encourage you to read this Circular and our consolidated financial statements for the fiscal year ended December 31, 2023 and related management's discussion and analysis (the "2023 Financial Report", and together with the Circular, the "Meeting Materials"), to learn more about Bombardier.
 We believe that by getting to know us, you will appreciate the strength of our commitment to our shareholders and stakeholders.